graphql/graphiql/docs/migration/graphiql-6.0.0.md

 | `fetcher` prop on `<GraphiQL>`                   | `transport` prop  |
 | `Fetcher` type from `@graphiql/toolkit`          | `Transport`       |

-Existing code keeps compiling and running.
-Migrate when you want the response pane to show real wire data.
+Existing code keeps compiling and running today.
+Migrate when you want the response pane to show real wire data, or before a future major version drops the deprecated path.